AncestralLabs/homebrew-phaseclt/docs/index.md

 - docs/: Additional notes, FAQs, and troubleshooting guides
 - LICENSE.md: The license and terms of use of the repository's formulas.

-## Prerequisites

-- macOS 15+ (Sequoia or newer) on Apple silicon recommended
-- Administrative privileges for device operations
-- Sufficient free disk space for image handling and verification

 ## Releases